US officials head to Mexico to tackle root causes of mass migration

 - Traffic in the Suez Canal comes to a halt

-- Chinese students respond to rise in hate crimes against Asian Americans
+- Chinese students in the US grapple with the rise in anti-Asian hate crimes

 - How demonizing China sparks anti-Asian hate